Everyone wants to feel loved.

 After all, being loved by everybody sounds pretty great, right?

-To know that every time you step outside, that everybody in the world would welcome you with open arms and joyous smiles!
+To know that every time you step outside, everybody in the world would welcome you with open arms and joyous smiles!

 Sorry to burst your bubble, but being loved by everybody is not necessarily a good thing.